informatics-lab/blog/_posts/2016-06-30-cracking-clojure.md

 ---

 ## Introduction
 A few weeks ago, fellow Lab Rat Jacob Tomlinson wrote a great post about [craking Engima with Go](http://www.informaticslab.co.uk/learning/2016/06/02/go-enigma.html).
 In short, he wrote an emulator of the [Enigma Machine](https://en.wikipedia.org/wiki/Enigma_machine) used to encode messages by the Nazis in WWII.
-This machine was famously cracked by [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing) and co at Bletchly Park in a feat that has gone done as a seminal moment in computing and one of the crucial reasons the Allies won the war.
+This machine was famously cracked by [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing) and co. at Bletchly Park in a feat that has gone done as a seminal moment in computing and one of the crucial reasons the Allies won the war.

 ![Enigma Machine](https://s3-eu-west-1.amazonaws.com/informatics-webimages/articles/2016-06-02-go-enigma/Enigma_M3.jpg)

-While Jacob used this as hack to learn hot new language [Go](https://golang.org/), I've used it as an excuse to jump into [Clojure][clojure], and [functional programming][functional-programming] in general.
+While Jacob used this as a hack to learn hot new language [Go](https://golang.org/), I've used it as an excuse to jump into [Clojure][clojure], and [functional programming][functional-programming] in general.
 You can see my [Clojure Engima Cracker on Github](https://github.com/niallrobinson/enigma-clojure).

-Before we get started a quick disclaimer: Clojure is very foreign to me still, and I don't profess to be an expert (yet) - if I screwed something up, please let me know!
+Before we get started a quick disclaimer: that link represents all the Clojure I've written...ever.
+As such, I don't know what I'm talking about.
+Got it?
+Good.
+Now listen up.

 ## You've learned some new language?
 Big deal.
 *But wait, this time it's different.*

 Functional programming is a style of coding which has turned a lot of what I thought I new about writing software on its head.
 I found lots of [misty](http://www.itworld.com/article/2693998/big-data/clojure-developers-are-the-happiest-developers.html) [eyed](https://teamgaslight.com/blog/why-were-learning-clojure) [blog](http://www.gigamonkeys.com/book/introduction-why-lisp.html) [posts](http://clojure.org/about/rationale) about how learning functional languages like Clojure helps you write [expressive](https://www.infoq.com/news/2013/03/Language-Expressiveness), [highly parallelisable](https://speakerdeck.com/chris_betz/spark-way), [portable](http://clojure.org/about/jvm_hosted) code.
-People also seem to have a semi-religious zeal for how it helps you "[think about all coding differently](http://owenrh.me.uk/blog/2015/08/24/)", "[attain software enlightenment](http://occamsoftware.blogspot.co.uk/2007/04/anyone-who-knows-how-to-program-in-lisp.html)", and generally build character, solve world hunger etc.
+People have a semi-religious zeal for how it helps you "[think about all coding differently](http://owenrh.me.uk/blog/2015/08/24/)", "[attain software enlightenment](http://occamsoftware.blogspot.co.uk/2007/04/anyone-who-knows-how-to-program-in-lisp.html)", and generally build character, solve world hunger etc.

 Too good to miss, right?
-So with this in mind, and red-eye flight back from the US to fill, I cracked my knuckles and took the jump.
+So with this in mind, and a red-eye flight back from the US to fill, I cracked my knuckles and took the jump.

 ## Functional programming?...So what, I can already write functions.
 I know, let me explain.
 My programming education has gone something like this: